The total premium you pay for your insurance is made up of several components. Some are set by us and others relate to Commonwealth and State taxes.

 Increase your excess

 Generally, choosing a higher excess means you lower your premium.
+Be sure to pick an excess you can afford to pay at short notice if you need to make claim.

 Reduce your risk